Official Development Assistance (ODA) Data

 Camões, I.P. makes available the Integrated Information System for Portuguese Cooperation.

-It is an online database that provides information on Official Development Assistance (ODA) both in aggregate terms (Global Data) and by project.
+It is an online database that provides information on Official Development Assistance (ODA) both in aggregate terms / Global Data and by project.
 The data is available both in Portuguese and in English, in €uros and US dollars, for a certain time period.

 In the light of the good practices (both national and international) regarding transparency, accountability and communication, of the DAC Main Findings and Recommendations to Portugal and, of the several commitments that Portugal has been undertaking in this field, this new system stands as an important "result” within the progresses made so far.

-Main Characteristics of Portuguese Official Development Assistance (ODA) 2018-2021
+Main Characteristics of Portuguese Official Development Assistance (ODA) 2018-2022

 The new ODA accounting method

-In the grant equivalent system, only the component / concessional value of the credit lines / loans can be counted as ODA instead of the face value, thus calculating the real “effort” of the provider in conceding a loan and its benefit for the partner country.
-In grant equivalent, is recorded the grant component of gross disbursements, repayments are no longer weighted in the calculation of ODA.
+The new measure changed the method of reporting on concessional loans.
+In the cash flow system, the face value of the loans was counted as ODA, once the applicable eligibility conditions were met.
+In the grant equivalent system, only the concessional component/value of the loans can count as ODA, thus measuring the real "effort" of the donor in granting them and the benefit to the partner country.
+In grant equivalent, the grant component of gross disbursements is recorded, the repayments are no longer weighted in the ODA calculation.

-ODA volume and evolution
+ODA Volume and trend

 Bilateral ODA